- We advise you to exercise a high degree of caution in Papua New Guinea (PNG) because of the high levels of serious crime.

 Safety and security

-Car-jacking and robbery can occur throughout PNG at any time.
-Known high risk areas include the area around Parliament House in the Port Moresby suburb of Waigani, particularly outside of working hours, and along the highway between Lae and the Nadzab Airport.
+Car-jacking and crime hotspots: Car-jacking and robbery can occur throughout PNG at any time.
+Known high risk areas include the area around Parliament House in the Port Moresby suburb of Waigani, particularly outside of working hours, and along the highway between Lae and Nadzab Airport.
 Criminals use roadblocks on roads outside of towns to stop and loot vehicles and then attack the occupants.
 If you intend to travel in these areas, exercise a high degree of caution and consider using a security escort.

 Civil unrest/political tension

 Tension between ethnic, communal or clan groups can happen without warning and may occasionally lead to outbreaks of fighting, often involving the use of firearms, rioting and looting.
-Outbreaks of violence have occurred in settlements and marketplaces in Port Moresby, Lae, Bulolo, Mt Hagen, Mendi and other major towns in the Highlands as well as in Oro Province, South Bouganville and Enga.
+Outbreaks of violence have occurred in settlements and marketplaces in Port Moresby, Lae, Bulolo, Mt Hagen, Mendi Porgera and other major towns in the Highlands as well as in Oro Province and Central and South Bougainville.

 Local tensions and ethnic disputes continue to flare up around the country.
 Disputes can quickly escalate into violent clashes and can result in the widespread destruction of property, disruption of normal services and serious injury.
 Such clashes not only create danger within the immediate area but also promote a general atmosphere of lawlessness, with an associated increase in opportunistic crime.
 To keep up to date with any new developments or issues causing local unrest, travellers should monitor the local newspapers and consult local contacts, such as their accommodation or other service providers, before travelling to a new area.